Federal Reserve: Federal Open Market Committee

-The Federal Open Market Committee (FOMC) consists of 12 members, seven from the board of governors and 5 of the regional Federal Reserve Bank presidents.
+The Federal Open Market Committee (FOMC) consists of 12 members, seven from the board of governors and five from the regional Federal Reserve Bank presidents, and must obtain consensus on all decisions.
 The FOMC oversees and sets policy on open market operations, the principal tool of national monetary policy.
-These operations affect the amount of Federal Reserve balances available to depository institutions, thereby influencing overall monetary and credit conditions.
 The FOMC also directs operations undertaken by the Federal Reserve in foreign exchange markets.
-The FOMC must reach consensus on all decisions.
-The president of the Federal Reserve Bank of New York is a permanent member of the FOMC; the presidents of the other banks rotate membership at two- and three-year intervals.
 All Regional Reserve Bank presidents contribute to the committee's assessment of the economy and of policy options, but only the five presidents who are then members of the FOMC vote on policy decisions.
 The FOMC determines its own internal organization and, by tradition, elects the chair of the board of governors as its chair and the president of the Federal Reserve Bank of New York as its vice chair.
 Formal meetings typically are held eight times each year in Washington, D.C.
-Nonvoting Reserve Bank presidents also participate in Committee deliberations and discussion.
-The FOMC generally meets eight times a year in telephone consultations and other meetings are held when needed.

 There is very strong consensus among economists against politicising the FOMC.

 Federal Advisory Council

-The Federal Advisory Council, composed of twelve representatives of the banking industry, advises the board on all matters within its jurisdiction.
+The Federal Advisory Council (FAC) is a statutory body established under the Federal Reserve Act of 1913 to provide the Board of Governors of the Federal Reserve System with insights and recommendations from the banking industry and regional economic perspectives.
+Comprising one representative from each of the 12 Federal Reserve Districts, the Council meets at least four times annually in Washington, D.C. to discuss economic and banking issues and offer advisory opinions to the Board.
+Each Federal Reserve Bank’s board of directors selects its district’s representative, typically a senior executive from a member bank, ensuring diverse geographic and institutional input.